 The questions most enterprise customers may ask is why hasn’t Apple built this Enterprise Connect tool into the macOS?

-Apple are well known for high quality reliable products that last longer the others.
+Apple is well known for high-quality reliable products that last longer then others.
 Their operating systems are intuitive and many business users are switching away from traditionally managed Windows devices to Mac devices.
-This is being driven by device agnostic millennials demanding modern tools they’re familiar with.
+This is being driven by device-agnostic millennials demanding modern tools they’re familiar with.
 Also, with the availability of cloud services, meaning users are no longer tied to traditional on-premise services to work.

 Windows 10 is easier to support than previous Windows OS versions.
 Windows 10 can utilise similar modern management and deployment capabilities offered by Apple.
 This is another example of competitors catching up, which will result in the reinstatement of Windows devices having a lower TCO.